Contrasting Ondas (ONDS) & Its Rivals

-Ondas (NASDAQ:ONDS – Get Rating) is one of 66 public companies in the “Radio & t.v. communications equipment” industry, but how does it contrast to its competitors?
-We will compare Ondas to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, earnings, valuation, dividends and risk.
+Ondas (NASDAQ:ONDS – Get Rating) is one of 66 public companies in the “Radio & t.v. communications equipment” industry, but how does it compare to its peers?
+We will compare Ondas to related businesses based on the strength of its risk, dividends, analyst recommendations, earnings, valuation, institutional ownership and profitability.

 Earnings and Valuation

-This table compares Ondas and its competitors top-line revenue, earnings per share and valuation.
+This table compares Ondas and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue